jlmelville/drnb/README.md

 PyPI version is an [unofficially built wheel](https://github.com/facebookresearch/faiss/issues/1101) and is currently stuck on version 1.7.2 due to
 [the wheel size being too large](https://github.com/kyamagu/faiss-wheels/issues/57).
-Right now there is a `pip install -e .[faiss_gpu]` identifier in this repo, but it doesn't do anything more than `pip install faiss-gpu`.
+Right now there is a `pip install -e .[faiss-gpu]` identifier in this repo, but it doesn't do anything more than `pip install faiss-gpu`.

+**Note**: as of June 2023, `faiss-gpu` does not currently support Python 3.11, so you will either have to stick with Python 3.10 or attempt to build faiss yourself.
+I have failed to successfully build faiss with GPU support on WSL2 with Ubuntu and a Pascal-era card (GTX 1080) -- it builds without complaint (although it fails several tests) but most or all nearest neighbor distances are returned as all zeros.
+So I recommend sticking with Python 3.10 for now.

 ## Data setup